Washington State Thespians

 Admission TO YOUR EVENT must be FREE

 William Mastrosimone has agreed to waive royalties and support schools hosting this event as long as admission to the event is free and donations are not requested.
 This event is to be held for the purposes of social action and community dialogue.
-This is not a fundraising event.
+This is not a fundraising event nor an opportunity to earn profit in any form.

 POST PLAY DISCUSSION